 However, there are also risks associated with swaddling a baby.
 Baby shouldn’t be wrapped too tightly that they can’t move their hips and knees.
 There is also a risk of overheating a baby specifically when they have a fever.
 Research also shows evidence of SIDS when swaddled babies are placed on their stomachs (8).

 So, to avoid the risk associated with swaddling, make sure the baby is swaddled lightly and always put on their back to sleep.

 Popular Swaddle Blankets (Click on each image)

 Here is the video on how to swaddle a baby safely.

 3. Get your Baby Outside

 Take your baby outside in the sunlight to reset her internal clock.
-As explained earlier, newborn’s internal physiological clock is not synchronized with external circadian rhythms.
-So, for them day and night are not different.
+As explained earlier, the newborn’s internal physiological clock is not synchronized with external circadian rhythms.
+So, for them, day and night are not different.

 4. Keep Lights dim at Night

-Keep light dim or no light at all near baby’s sleeping area gives them a signal that its time to sleep.
+Keep light deem or no light at all near baby’s sleeping area gives them a signal that it’s time to sleep.
 Keeping light on at night delays the release of hormone-melatonin that helps with relaxation and drowsiness.